Causes of coastal flooding

 Management & Disaster Risk Reduction

 Flooding constitute a particular challenge in low-lying areas as deltas and coastal plains and land subsidence caused by sediment deficits or ground water extraction can further exacerbate the problem.
 Technical measures for flood control include dike construction, maintenance of natural dune systems, protection of coastal ecosystems and different flood proofing and accommodation activities.
 Generally, even moderate flooding hazards should be taken very seriously due to the potential disastrous consequences, and flood protection is a key aspect in coastal Disaster Risk Reduction.
 The Coastal Hazard Wheel aims to improve the management of these challenges in a holistic fashion.

 The Quick start guide can be used together with the Catalogue of Management Options to decide on appropriate flood management strategies for a specific coastal area.
 The automated Coastal Hazard Wheel App provides detailed coastal classification, hazard mapping and management guidance for the worlds coastlines and will be further developed with future data system upgrades.
 For further technical information or assistance with specific flood management activities, please get in touch with us.
-Further resources on design of coastal protection measures can be found under Engineering guidance
+Additional resources on design of coastal protection measures can be found under Engineering guidance